 Hopworks Urban Brewery (HUB)

-When it comes to being kid friendly, Hopworks Urban Brewery (aka HUB) goes the extra mile.
-With its fully stocked play areas your kids will easily entertain themselves with toys while you sit back and sip.
-The kid’s menu is ample with offerings like pizza strips and the Little Brewer’s Burger that are guaranteed to please.
+Hopworks Urban Brewery (aka HUB) goes the extra mile to accommodate beer lovers with kids.
+It’s got a fully stocked play areas where kids can entertain themselves with toys while you enjoy your brew.
+The kid’s menu is stocked standard favorites like like pizza strips and the Little Brewer’s Burger both of which are guaranteed to please.
 There’s even organic baby food available for $2 a jar.
 If your family is looking for a fun trek, take your tikes on their trikes to the Hopworks Bike Bar located on Williams.

 Hopworks Urban Brewery

 2944 SE Powell Blvd.

 3947 N. Williams Ave.

 McMenamins is a staple goto for families living in Oregon, but this location is especially appealing to those looking for an incredible place to enjoy a brew.
 Originally created for children, this pub and hotel was once an elementary school and is still kid-friendly.
 With six restaurants and bars to choose from, there’s something to please everyone.
 The grounds are spacious and beautifully designed so that both kids and adults can explore and play.
 There is an on-site theater where you can catch a movie and a soaking pool to relax and splash in.
 If you want enjoy a mini staycation, there are 57 rooms you can stay in equipped with the original classroom chalkboards.